KaMI-tools-project/KaMi-lib/README.md

 * Compute

-    - Speed up computing
+    - Speed up
-    - Integrate the evaluation of the segmentation of an image
+    - Integrate the evaluation of the image segmentation

 <!--